farmersrice/saltzero/README.md

 		[57., 58., 59., 66., 67., 68., 75., 76., 77.],
 		[60., 61., 62., 69., 70., 71., 78., 79., 80.]

+(Update Jan 2 2026: It has been a while since this was released and the project's dependency management was not very good at the time.
+If you are having trouble getting it to run, try python 3.11.9 with tensorflow==2.12.0.
+See https://github.com/farmersrice/saltzero/issues/3#issuecomment-3704534485)

 ## Description